 Missing All Teeth

 If you feel that your existing denture does not seem to stay in place or you’re looking for a solution that’s easier to maintain, implant dentures are likely for you.
-By placing four to six implants in specific areas of the mouth, we can easily replace an entire arch of teeth via an implant-retained denture.
+By placing four to six implants in specific areas of the mouth, we can easily replace an entire arch of teeth via an implant denture.
 This option can be made to be either fixed or removable, depending on your preference.

 Understanding the Cost of Dental Implants

 The cost of your dental implant treatment can vary based on your needs.
 For example, you should have decent oral health and adequate jawbone mass before dental implants can be successfully placed.
 If you don’t have enough jawbone available, a bone graft will be needed, therefore increasing the overall cost of your treatment.
 Furthermore, those who intend on replacing more than one tooth will have to pay more due to the additional implants and more complex restorations needed.

 With that said, it’s worth noting that dental implants are a long-term investment designed to last several decades.
 This cannot be said for other tooth replacement options like bridges and dentures, which both have a shorter lifespan on average.
 Our team will walk you through your financial options and help you find ways of easily fitting the cost of your new smile into your budget!